No-Country/C10-G14/README.md

 #### 👉🏻 Scrum 🤝
 - Sprints last one week.
+- Two mandatory meetings with team leader per sprint.
+- The maximum duration of the daily meeting is 15 min.
 - Tasks without an epic are not allowed.
 - Epics have to be backed by user stories.
 - Tasks have to be assigned according to estimate.